-“The support and service of our scholarly community at Brookdale sets a very powerful example for our students as they embark on their professional training and careers,” said Mary Beth Boylan, Ph.D., professor of Psychology.
-Boylan began the Psi Beta National Honor Society’s first induction and celebration of being reinstated as a chapter at Brookdale Community College.
+“The support and service of our scholarly community at Brookdale sets a very powerful example for our students as they embark on their professional training and careers,” said Mary Beth Boylan, Ph.D., professor of Psychology as she began the Psi Beta National Honor Society’s first induction and celebration of being reinstated as a chapter at Brookdale Community College.
 The evening was memorable, emotional, and full of joy.

 Over the past two years, Linda Truong, the chapter’s president and instrumental in reinstating the chapter at Brookdale, introduced the evening’s guest speakers.
 Joel Morgovsky, Ph.D., retired psychology professor and the founder of the Psi Beta Chapter at Brookdale in 2002, and past Psi Beta Executive Board Officers William Cole, Ph.D., Grace Shoonmacher, and Anastasia Carroll.